5 Keys to Getting the Most Financial Aid

 By Joe Messinger, CFP®

-Every year students and their parents complete the Free Application for Federal Student Aid (FAFSA).
-Every year parents wonder, “what’s the point?!”
-The FAFSA is a tool used by the government to calculate a student’s need for aid when it comes to paying for college.
-When the FAFSA goes live every October 1st, it may be too late to maximize a student and their family’s numbers.
-An understanding of a few key points and careful preplanning can maximize your benefit.
+The FAFSA is a tool used by the government to calculate a student’s need for aid when paying for college.
+When the FAFSA goes live every October 1st (in 2023, hopefully by December 31st), it may be too late to maximize a student’s and their family’s numbers.
+If you’re looking for more assistance in financial aid, understanding a few key points and careful preplanning can maximize your benefit and get you the most financial aid.

 1. Understand what prior-prior year (PPY) means.

 The FAFSA uses prior-prior year numbers in the calculation.
-When a high school senior is completing their FAFSA in the fall of their senior year, they are actually applying for aid for the following school year–the year they’ll begin college.
-In the process, they will use their (and their family’s) most current federal tax information which was filed the previous April (when they were a junior).
+When high school seniors complete their FAFSA in the fall of their senior year, they apply for aid for the following school year–the year they’ll begin college.
+In the process, they will use their (and their family’s) most current federal tax information, filed the previous April (when they were a junior).
 That tax filing is for the previous year (spring of sophomore year/fall of junior year).

 2. Consider repositioning student’s assets.

-In the FAFSA calculation, both the student and the parents report their current checking, saving, and investment values.
+The student and the parents report their current checking, saving, and investment values in the FAFSA calculation.
 (Retirement is excluded.
 529 plans are included.)
 Assets in the student’s name are assessed at a rate of 20%.
 Assets in the parents’ names are assessed at a rate of 5.64%.
-In addition, a portion of the parents’ assets are protected from being assessed at all (Asset Protection Allowance).
-Although the APA is going down every year.
+In addition, a portion of the parent’s assets are protected from being assessed due to the Asset Protection Allowance.

 As an aside, do NOT use insurance products to shelter money.
-They are high premium, low return, fee heavy vehicles that mainly earn high commissions for the ones who are selling them.
+They are high premium, low return, fee-heavy vehicles that earn high commissions for those selling them.
 It can take many years for the cash value to accumulate.

-Parents should consider paying off high interest credit cards, car loans, or make extra mortgage payments.
-Not only will that lower their total asset value which is subject to that 5.64% we mentioned, but it will also put them in better financial health.
+Parents should consider paying off high-interest credit cards and car loans, or making extra mortgage payments.
+Not only will that lower their total asset value, which is subject to that 5.64% we mentioned, but it will also put them in better financial health.
 Lower debt is always a good thing.
-(Maybe parents even consider making some larger expenditures like paying for a new roof.)
+(Maybe parents even consider making larger expenditures that they’ve been putting off, like paying for a new roof.)

 4. Be exact in your reporting.

 Pay attention to what information they are asking you for.
 Read the definitions for what items are included in your investments and what items are not.
-For example, the value of the house you live in is not included.
+For example, the value of your house is not included.
 Real estate that you do not live in counts as an investment.
-So does a unit in your home that has its own entrance, kitchen, and bath and is rented to someone outside your family.
+So does a unit in your home with its own entrance, kitchen, and bath, which is rented to someone outside your family.
 Pay close attention to those definitions to not report more than you should.

 Remember, the investment value is the current balance or market value as of the day you complete the FAFSA.